danieluy/danielsosauy/README.md

 # run
 $ npm run deploy
 ```
 > Note: the index.html file get renamed as 404.html so GitHub pages fallsback to it on subroutes.
-This off course means the whole site is a awfull 404 Not found error.
+This of course means the whole site is a awfull 404 Not found error.